As we get older – balance problems tend to creep up on us.

 It just so happens that we have a Vestibular Specialist on our team!

-Someone from my client success team will call you right away and see if you are a good fit for what we do and figure out a plan to get you back to doing the activities that you love – pain free – so that you can reduce your stress levels the right way and be your best and most healthy self 🙂
+Someone from my client success team will call you right away.
+They’ll see if you are a good fit for what we do and figure out a plan to get you back to doing the activities that you love.
+So you can be pain free and reduce your stress levels the right way to be your best and most healthy self 🙂

 Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth and writes for Seacoast Media Group.
 To get in touch, or request a free copy of one of her guides to back, neck, knee, or shoulder pain, email her at [email protected].